kkato233/blogengine/BlogEngine/BlogEngine.NET/setup/VistaDB/ReadMe.txt

 with the sample web.config file as described above, but if you have other changes in it, you'll need to merge them.

+Important Upgrade Note: Upgrading will cause you to lose setting in your extensions and widget framework.
+Please make note of these so you can put them back in place after the upgrade.

 Additional information can be found at http://dotnetblogengine.net

 Notice: